-However, despite the reliability of the best password managers of 2021, the industry as a whole always takes a hit after media covers the latest vulnerability or security breach.
+However, despite the reliability of the best password managers, the industry as a whole always takes a hit after media covers the latest vulnerability or security breach.
 Therefore, this article will look at password managers without fear-mongering but also without idolizing them.

 All the important questions will be addressed below.
 How do password managers secure your passwords?
 What are the risks of using a password manager?
 And finally, should you use a password manager at all?
 Read on to learn more.